 Sling TV has three bundles: Sling Orange, Sling Blue and Sling Orange & Blue — a combination of the first two.

-Meanwhile, YouTube TV’s single plan is $64.99 per month after a $15 price hike went into effect.
+Meanwhile, YouTube TV’s single plan is $64.99 per month as of this update.

 Sling TV and YouTube TV both have free trial offers.
-Although these offers change periodically, you can usually count on at least five to seven days to test the services before you’re billed.
+Although these offers change periodically, you can usually count on about three to seven days to test the services before you’re billed.

 Just remember to cancel before the trial ends if it doesn’t work out.